 There is also a new Community Resources page in the Useful Information section, where we will give updates on support services for covid19.

-**Special upcoming mental health event during the Covid-19 crisis**
+**Special upcoming mental health events during the Covid-19 crisis**

-To support the Autism community's mental health during this coronavirus epidemic, the London Autism Group Charity have arranged a Q & A livestream.
+To support the Autism community's mental health during this coronavirus epidemic, the London Autism Group Charity have arranged several Q & A livestreams.

 Facebook London Autism Group Charity page.